Cathedral, Colorado

-Cathedral is a census-designated place (CDP) located in and governed by Hinsdale County, Colorado, United States.
-The population of the Cathedral CDP was 14 at the United States Census 2010.
-The Powderhorn post office (Zip Code 81243) serves the area.
+Cathedral is an unincorporated community and a census-designated place (CDP) located in Hinsdale County, Colorado, United States.
+The population of the Cathedral CDP was 15 at the United States Census 2020.

+History

+The Cathedral, Colorado, post office operated from July 18, 1898, until September 30, 1921.
+The Powderhorn, Colorado, post office (Zip Code 81243) now serves the area.

 Geography

 Cathedral is located in the northeast corner of Hinsdale County on the east side of Cebolla Creek, a north-flowing tributary of the Gunnison River.
 The community is at the junction of County Roads 50 and 45.
 County Road 50 leads southwest (upstream) 15 mi to Colorado State Highway 149 at Slumgullion Pass, from which point Lake City, the Hinsdale County seat, is 9 mi to the northwest.
 County Road 50 also leads north (downstream) from Cathedral into Gunnison and eventually via County Road 27 16 mi to Highway 149 at Powderhorn.

 The Cathedral CDP has an area of 55.113 km2, all land.